 CFD involves something called leverage, meaning you can magnify your gains (or losses) without forking out the full amount upfront.
 We're looking at a usual leverage ratio of 10:1, which allows you to borrow ten times what you've got to invest.

 All things considered, the potential for a windfall is there, but so is the potential for – you guessed it – a financial wipeout.
 And it seems we're not the only ones giving CFDs the side-eye.
-The Australian Securities and Investments Commission (ASIC) is currently giving eToro a legal nudge for pushing these high-risk CFD products onto everyday investors.
+The Australian Securities and Investments Commision (ASIC) is currently giving eToro a legal nudge for pushing these high-risk CFD products onto everyday investors.

 Margin loans